cjharris2008/pdsnd_github/README.md

 Project material was provided by UDACITY as part of their Data Science with Python curriculum.

 ### Credits
-Big thanks to UDACITY, their instructor, and the Programming for Data Science with Python course curriculum!
+Big thanks to UDACITY, their instructors, and the Programming for Data Science with Python course curriculum!

 The book: Beginning Python From Novice to Professional Third Edition by Manus lie Hetland was also an extremely valuable reference.